Fei-Sheng-Wu/PrintDialogX/README.md

 ## Features

 PrintDialogX is a powerful and beautiful customized print dialog.
-It basically supports all functions with the default Windows print dialog, but also provides extra functions and realtime previews.
+It basically supports all functions with the default Windows print dialog, but also provides extra functions and real-time previews.
 The printer settings only use the given printer's allowed options.
 The document being printed is also flexible and available for changes in content according to the adjusted settings by the user.
 The show-while-generate-document feature also allows a fast and user-friendly experience, where the document is generated dynamically while the print dialog is preparing itself.

 - [X] Printer list
   - [X] Printer icons & status